ZuGao/microgateway/charts/microgateway/README.md

 ```

 #### TLS Configuration
-Ein Ingress kann mit einem Secret, welches die TLS Zertifikate enthält geschützt werden.
+An Ingress can be protected with a Secret, which contains the TLS certificates.
 Currently the Ingress only supports a single TLS port, 443, and assumes TLS termination.
 If the TLS configuration section in an Ingress specifies different hosts, they are bundled on the same port according to the SNI-TLS extension.

 The following configuration example shows how the Ingress can be configured with TLS.
 ```